CSuperlei/SINCaller/README.md

 ## Introduction
 Single cell sequence is popular sequencing technique in recent years.
 With the emerging of single cell sequencing data, accurate calling the single cell SNV and inde is the focus of research.
-In this sudy, we propose a high precise model of calling single SNV and Indel.
+In this sudy, we propose a high precise model of calling single cell SNV and Indel.
 The model is called scSNVIndel, which uses Bi-LSTM as base construction and integrate newly natural language processing skill.
 Compared with existing tools including GATK, Monovar, DeepVarient, scSNVIndel achieves the best precision and speed.
 Through the result of scSNVIndel, we found that